eduarddv/eduarddv.github.io/king.md

 # Portfolio for King Junior C++ Developer - Catalog Games

 Thank you for stopping by!
-This page contains a selection of my work relevant to the Junior C++ Developer - Catalog Games position.
+This page contains a selection of my work.<!-- relevant to the Junior C++ Developer - Catalog Games position.-->

 ## About Me